How To Store CBD Oil

 While CBD capsules contain CBD oil, storing them is not as demanding as CBD oil.
 They usually have a thin coat of protection that keeps them safe from air damage.

-All you need to do is keep them away from light at room temperature.
+All you need to do is store them at room temperature and away from light.

-CBD edibles have different requirements for storage based on precisely what manner of edible they are.
-CBD brownies and cookies will tend to have a much shorter shelf life due to their baked nature, whilst CBD gummies tend to last as long as a CBD oil.
+CBD edibles have different requirements for storage based on precisely what kind of edible they are.
+CBD brownies and cookies tend to have a much shorter shelf life due to their baked nature, whilst CBD gummies can last as long as a CBD oil.

 Some edibles will need to be refrigerated, whilst other simply require a cool, dark place to avoid overexposure to light and air.

 With edibles the risk of contamination is even worse than with oils, so be sure to keep your CBD edibles free from potential contaminants and store them as you would any conventional food product.

 Just like CBD oils, CBD e-liquids contain very few organic components beyond the CBD itself.
 PG, VG and e-liquid flavourings all have naturally long shelf-lives when stored correctly, so most CBD e-liquids come with a 2 year expiration date.

 Just like CBD oils, you should keep your CBD vape juice upright and sealed tight, avoiding unnecessary light exposure and in a place with a consistently cool temperature.

 If you’ve bought CBD skincare products like rubs, lotions and body creams, they should come in containers designed to last long term.
 When kept in their containers and in good condition, most should make it easily to that two-year mark.

 As always make sure you keep them in cool, dark, and dry places.
 In this case humidity is a particular concern, as any CBD skincare products left in a bathroom without a properly sealed lid risk losing their effectiveness due to excessive moisture.